HuseinliAli/Hackerrank-SQL/README.md

-# Hackerrank-SQL
-select sql , solution from hackerrank
+# select sql , solution from hackerrank